openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 **Touch Support**

 Nanoleaf's Canvas introduces a whole new experience by supporting touch.
 This allows single and double taps on individual panels to be detected and processed via rules.
-Note that even gestures like up, down, left, right are sent but can only be detected on the whole set of panels and not on an individual panel.
-These four gestures are not yet supported by the binding but may be added in a later release.
+Note that even gestures like up, down, left, right can be detected on the whole set of panels though not on an individual panel.
+The four swipe gestures are supported by the binding.
+See below for a complex example on how to use it.

-To detect single and double taps the panels have been extended to have two additional channels named singleTap and doubleTap which act like switches that are turned on as soon as a tap type is detected.
-These switches then act as a pulse to further control anything else via rules.
+To detect single and double taps the panel provides a *tap* channel while the controller provides a *swipe* channel to detect swipes.

 Keep in mind that the double tap is used as an already built-in functionality by default when you buy the nanoleaf: it switches all panels (hence the controller) to on or off like a light switch for all the panels at once.
 To circumvent that

 - Within the nanoleaf app go to the dashboard and choose your device.
 Enter the settings for that device by clicking the cog icon in the upper right corner.
-- Enable "Touch Gesture" and assign the gestures you want to happen but set the double tap to unassigned.
+- Enable "Touch Gesture" (the first radio button) and make sure that none of the gestures you use with openhab are active.
+In general, it is recommended not to enable "touch sensitive gestures" (the second radio button).
+This prevents unexpected interference between openhab rules and nanoleaf settings.
 - To still have the possibility to switch on the whole canvas device with all its panels by double tapping a specific panel, you can easily write a rule that triggers on the tap channel of that panel and then sends an ON to the color channel of the controller.
 See the example below on Panel 1.

 More details can be found in the full example below.